-Being both a psychotherapist and a gay man, I am intimately familiar with the complexities of coming out and telling others who you really are.
-Coming out can be a very confusing process, and if often involves many intense emotions.
+Coming out can be confusing a process, and if often involves many intense emotions.
 People who have not come out yet may find themselves feeling shame, like they are lying to those people around them, sadness, anxiety, fear, and worry.
-Given that coming out is such an important step to take forward in life, I wanted to write a bit about this deeply personal process.

 Coming out generally refers to telling other people about your sexual orientation.
 More specifically, telling other people that you don’t identify as heterosexual.
 When the topic of coming out comes up, most people think of people who are gay, lesbian, or bisexual.
 In reality there are many other identities that may involve the process of coming out.
 Some of these other identities may be coming out as asexual, intersex, transgender, pansexual, or any number of equally important self-identities.

 If you find yourself wanting to come out, the following are a few major issues I want you to remember during this process.

 - You should be proud of yourself!
 You have discovered who you really are, and you want to take the next step forward in living your life.
 What you are doing is deeply personal, and you should feel proud of yourself for coming to this point.

 - Only come out when you are ready!
 Some people in your life may already know, and they may be pressuring you to come out.
 You may be pressuring yourself to come out.
 Pressure is the last thing anyone in this position needs.
 Coming out takes as long as it takes.
 You need to tell other people about that part of yourself on a timeline that works for you.
 There is nothing wrong with taking things slow.